shireeshj/sim_card.gem/README.md

 ## Changelog

+### 0.1.1

+* Robust Sim card initialization
+* Phonebook listing and search

 ### 0.0.3

 * SignalQuality added.

 ### 0.0.2

-Can only list and delete arrived SMS messages, which is helpful enough when you need [redirect SMS messages](https://gist.github.com/petervojtek/6297229).
+* Can only list and delete arrived SMS messages, which is helpful enough when you need [redirect SMS messages](https://gist.github.com/petervojtek/6297229).

 ## Hardware